fredrikburmester/Soundcheck-V2/README.md

 - Invite online players to a room
 - Check out your favorite tracks and artists on Spotify
   - Save a playlist containing those favorite songs
-- See who has guessed on a player
+- See who has guessed on a player duing the game
 - A new fresh design using Tailwind and DaisyUI